salzahir/ShufMath/README.md

 - **Score Tracking:**
   - High score functionality to encourage improvement.
-  - Current score displayed, along with the number of questions answered correctly.
+  - The current score is displayed, along with the number of questions answered correctly.

 - **Clean UI Design:**
   - Built using SwiftUI for a user-friendly and visually appealing interface.